workingmirror/blog/content/2017/05/2017-05-05-guardians-of-the-galaxy-vol-2-review.md

 Not every character gets commensurate treatment, however.
 Drax's interminable mourning does really grow much more than being a few moments of transitory poignancy and the butt of a few jokes.
 Nor does Quill's love for his mother evolve beyond a more potent form of the previous film's resolution.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/guardians-of-the-galaxy-vol-2-2.jpg "Guardians of the Galaxy Vol. 2" "Guardians of the Galaxy Vol. 2" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/guardians-of-the-galaxy-vol-2-2.jpg "Guardians of the Galaxy Vol. 2" "Guardians of the Galaxy Vol. 2" %}

 No matter the growth, though, they all form an interesting bit of web.
 Quill's relationship with his father creates the foundation that everyone else juts out of, but it all folds back in.
 Quill and Gamora, Gamora and Nebula.
 Quill and Yondu, Yondu and Rocket.
 The supersized conclusion capitalizes on this interdependency and makes the resolution feel far bigger than it seems to end up being, reminiscent of Gunn's *Super* in fantastic ways.